avk/avk.github.io/_case_studies/note-to-self-prototype.md

 ## Overview

-In 4 weeks, designed, tested, and launched a unique feature to successfully help writers continue writing across working sessions.
+In 4 weeks, designed, tested, and launched a unique feature to successfully help writers continue writing across multiple creative sessions.

 ## Skills Used